Incremental Transformer Neural Processes: Incremental Transformer Neural Processes

 Standard CNPs are trained via a meta-learning objective that approximates the expected predictive log-probability over random tasks: $\mathbb{E}_{\xi \sim p(\xi)}\big[\sum_{n=1}^{N_t} \log p_\theta(\bfy^t_{n} | \bfx^t_{n}, \mcD^c)\big]$.
 In this regime, gradients are computed for a fixed context size $N_c$ per task, potentially leading to high variance and inefficient sample usage.
 Inspired by LLM training, we propose a dense autoregressive training strategy, applied in the model termed \texttt{incTNP-Seq}.
 Instead of partitioning data into disjoint context and target sets, we treat the data as a single sequence $\mcD^{\text{seq}} = [(\bfx_1, \bfy_1), \dots, (\bfx_N, \bfy_N)]$.
 We construct two parallel streams for the transformer differentiated through a binary flag: a ``context" stream $\bfZ^{c, \text{seq}}$ and a ``target" stream $\bfZ^{t, \text{seq}}$.
 This change requires application of causal masking not only in the self-attention blocks (as in \cref{eq:incTNP_MHSA}) but also in the cross-attention blocks (MHCA).
 The target representation update at layer $l$ becomes:

 By masking the MHCA, we enforce that the prediction for the $n$-th target $\bfy_n$ relies solely on the context history $(\bfx_{1:n}, \bfy_{1:n})$, effectively computing the loss for \textit{every possible prefix context} simultaneously in a single forward pass.
 This dense supervision signal amortises the cost of training across all context sizes, improving data efficiency and generalisation.
+Such a training paradigm is only possible under \texttt{incTNP}'s causal masking structures; attempting to train a standard \texttt{TNP-D} via this approach would fail since each target token could `cheat' by simply attending to its corresponding context token one step later in the stream.